kingces95/cli/README.md

 Switch `---type` will reflect on a command's type.
 For example, `cli list ---type` will print `command`.

-### `CLI_SOURCE`
+### `CLI_PATH`
 The path to the source file of the command.

-Switch `---which` will reflect on the path to a command's source file.
-For example, `cli list ---which` might print `/workspaces/cli/src/list`.
+Switch `---path` will reflect on the path to a command's source file.
+For example, `cli list ---path` might print `/workspaces/cli/src/list`.

 ### `CLI_CACHE`
 Path to the temporary directory used by the loader to cache metadata associated with the command.

-Switch `---cache` will reflect on the path to a command's cache directory file.
-For example, `cli list ---cache` might print `/workspaces/cli/src/.cli/list`.
+Switch `---cache-dir` will reflect on the path to a command's cache directory file.
+For example, `cli list ---cache-dir` might print `/workspaces/cli/src/.cli/list`.

 ### `CLI_FUNCTION_MAIN`